 The trustee also has the duty to identify and value all of the assets of the trust.
 Once assets are identified, the trustee must maintain detailed records of all trust income and expenses.
 The trustee also provides periodic accountings to the beneficiaries.

-Another duty is to obtain an EIN, (Employer Identification Number).
+Another duty is to obtain an EIN (Employer Identification Number).
 An EIN is a unique nine-digit number issued by the IRS.
 An EIN is similar to a Social Security number for an individual.
-The EIN allows the trustee to transfer decedent’s bank accounts into a new account controlled by the trustee.
+The EIN allows the trustee to transfer the decedent’s bank accounts into a new account controlled by the trustee.
 To control real property, the trustee prepares and records an affidavit of death.

 Administer Trust (California Probate Code Section 16000): This section establishes the trustee’s duty to administer the trust according to its terms and for the benefit of the beneficiaries.

-Duty of Loyalty (California Probate Code Section 16002): This section requires the trustee to administer the trust solely in the interest of the beneficiaries, and to avoid any conflicts of interest.
+Duty of Loyalty (California Probate Code Section 16002): This section requires the trustee to administer the trust solely in the interest of the beneficiaries and to avoid any conflicts of interest.